 |

+setting.
 That is the basic premise upon which this project is built.

 In the case of group therapy leadership training, the learning is in fact